Hello Venus: Pre-debut activities

 Pledis Entertainment collaborated with Fantagio Entertainment, an acting agency, for Hello Venus' showcase in April.
 Yoo Ara and Yoonjo were trainees of After School, both having performed on their first album Virgin and were originally intended to join the group.
 Yoo Ara, along with fellow Pledis trainees Kim Kyungmin and Nicole Yi, were the final three candidates to become After School's ninth member, but Noh Yi Young (now known as E-Young) was chosen instead.
 Lime was in the pre-debut line-up of a girl group called Viva Girls under Medialine Entertainment alongside Nine Muses member Gyeongree.
 However, the group disbanded, and the members left the company.

 Lime was a rapper in Lee Jung's "들어봐 (Look At Me)" and Honey Family's "역전의 드라마 (Reversal of Drama)" under the name Haley.

-Alice was previously a solo singer under the stage name of "Ora" and released the single "Naughty Face" in 2010.
-On 1 May 2018, it was announced that she had sued her former company for not giving her proper training and allegedly trying to force her to wear revealing outfits and perform in adult entertainment venues.
-The company argued that Alice had violated her contract and not carried out her schedule, but a judge ruled in Alice's favour, saying that the company could not provide any evidence to back up their claims.

 The group was originally a seven-member line-up; consisting of the Alice, Nara, Yoo Ara, Nicole, Yoonjo, Lime, and Yooyoung. however, Nicole departed Pledis shortly before Hello Venus's debut.